ezr-ondrej/cv/index.md

 **Extreme ownership** by *Jocko Willink, Leif Babin* - The book has shifted my mindset to a leader mindset

 `Hobbies`
-**Skydiving** has thought me to overcome fear and go after things that excites me.
+**Skydiving** has thought me to overcome fear and go after things that excite me.

 **Hiking** has tought me it is nice to get to a goal, but the path is more important.

+**Climbing** has tought me the enjoyment of long-term perseverence

 <!-- ### Footer